 - English Composition

-If you need to take a PYSCH course here at UMD that is restricted to PSYCH majors only, please fill out this form.
+If you need to take a PSYC course here at UMD that is restricted to PSYC majors only, please fill out this form.

-While admission requirements can vary from school to school, most programs require at least 100 hours of PT experience (shadowing, volunteering, or work as a PTA or PT Tech).
+While admission requirements can vary from school to school, most programs require at least 100 hours of PT experience (shadowing, volunteering, or work as a PTA or PT Tech) along with experiences that reflect “across the lifespan”.
+Please utilize the PTCAS Observation Requirements Chart for more information based on specific programs.
 Most programs also require the Graduate Record Exam (GRE) and a current CPR certificate.
 However, students should always research schools they are interested in to make sure that they have met all the prerequisite requirements.

 Example of Application Requirements: University of Maryland Baltimore’s DPT program